aircert/bonobos-inventory/README.md

     - `bundle exec rspec` in server folder.
 Search test is failing.

+# Goal #1: Load the product and inventory data into a database
+- Create a database for the data in products.csv and inventory.csv
+- products.csv contains a list of products and inventory.csv lists the inventory count for those products in various sizes and styles
+- Load the data into a database

+# Goal #2: Make an HTTP API to search the data
+- Create an HTTP API to search the data you loaded into the database in Goal #1 by product name.

 # Approach

 My approach is to use the product_id as `product_key` as the foreign key to correlate the two csv files.